-The Casablanca American School, founded in 1973, is an independent, coeducational day school which offers a U.S. and International Baccalaureate-oriented education from Nursery (3 year-old class) through Grade 12.
-CAS is the first full IB-DP school in North Africa, and has been offering the IB-DP diploma for 33 years.
+The Casablanca American School, founded in 1973, is an independent, coeducational day school, which offers a U.S. and International Baccalaureate-oriented education from nursery (three-year-old class) through grade 12.
+CAS is the first full IB-DP school in North Africa and has been offering the IB-DP diploma for 36 years.
 The school year is divided into three trimesters that extend from late August through mid-June.

 Organization: The school is governed by a seven-member board of directors.
 The board is responsible to the Casablanca American School Association, which is composed of all CAS parents, designated administrators and full-time contractual teachers.

 Facilities: The physical plant, built in 1989 with an extension completed in 2002, is approximately 11,800+ square meter covered and is situated on a 20,000 square meter parcel of land in a residential area nine kilometers from the city center.
-The facility includes a preschool with four classrooms and three administration wings that consists of the Director’s office, which includes a conference room, an admission office, and a Business office, and a two-level upper school library.
-The upper school building consists of 27 classrooms; a multipurpose room; an art studio; a science-technology laboratory; a principal’s office, a counselor’s office, a faculty lounge, and chemistry, physics, and biology laboratories.
+The facility includes a preschool with four classrooms and two large activity areas and three administration wings that consists of the director’s office, which includes a conference room, an admission office, a business office, a Human Resources Office, and a two-level upper school library.
+The upper school building consists of 27 classrooms; a multipurpose room; an art studio; a science-technology laboratory; a principal’s office; a counselor’s office; a faculty lounge; and chemistry, physics, and biology laboratories.
 The lower school building, inaugurated in June 2002, consists of 20 classrooms, two art studios, a science-technology laboratory, a lower school library, two music/performance rooms, the Anne-Healy Osman Theater with 350 seats, language support offices, the lower school principal’s office, and a Moroccan salon.
 Facilities also include a gymnasium, an outdoor multi-use hard court, a cafeteria, an infirmary, a FIFA soccer field, a multi-use field, a basketball court, and preschool and lower school playgrounds.
 During the summer of 2016, major renovations to the school cafeteria and gym added more functional space for dining and sports.
 Cameras all around the school have been installed for more security.
 In the summer of 2017, new front and rear gates were added for additional safety.
-The school is undertaking an on-going project to upgrade its facilities to improve safety, security, and maximize learning areas.
+The school is undertaking an ongoing project to upgrade its facilities to improve safety, security, and maximize learning areas.